 While acquisition costs are up, investors have the ability to offset today’s high prices with years of cash flow by renting out their assets.
 In as little as a few years, investors may be able to justify today’s higher purchase with substantial rental income.
 Not only that, but landlords will be able to pay down mortgages with other people’s money.

-Perhaps even more importantly, it’s never been cheaper to borrow money from banks.
-As recently as the end of last year, interest rates were as low as 3.10%, according to Freddie Mac.
-The lower borrowing cost can simultaneously justify buying at today’s higher prices and increase monthly cash flow from properties placed in operation.
+Perhaps even more importantly, borrowing money is still affordable.
+While doubling over the course of 2022, mortgage rates are still relatively affordable.
+As recently as September, interest rates were 6.02%, according to Freddie Mac.
+Borrowing costs can simultaneously justify buying at today’s higher prices and increase monthly cash flow from properties placed in operation.
 The less landlords have to pay for a monthly mortgage, the more they can pocket with each rent check they collect.

 If that weren’t enough, the city’s lack of available housing would increase rental demand.
 While more people are ready and willing to buy in the Charlotte real estate market, there are only 0.7 months of inventory.
 Healthy markets typically have about seven months of inventory, which leaves real estate in Charlotte severely lacking.
 As a result, even those who want to buy will be forced to rent, turning prospective buyers into renters.
 Until more inventory is brought to the market, landlords will rest assured their properties have demand.

 The benefits of investing in the Charlotte real estate market are in no way limited to those mentioned above.
 In fact, there are several more reasons someone should consider investing in the Charlotte real estate market: